 I was wondering if you could help me.
-I think I was in an emotionally abusive relationship which ended a year and a half ago.
+I think I was in an emotional abusive relationship which ended a year and a half ago.
 It was not my choice, he cheated and within a few months moved in with the other woman.
 Now they are expecting a baby.
 We have 3 kids.
-He feels like a drug to me.
+I feel like he is a drug.
 I am heartbroken over all this and I am unable to move on.
-Also, we have been together since we were 15.
-I am 30 now.
+I am only 30 but we have been together since we were 15.
 He was my first for everything and I am lost without him. ~Amanda from the UK

 It can be extremely difficult to let go of a man that you have been with for half of your life.
-Needless to say, you were just a babe yourself when you met him.
-You grew up with him and naturally thought the two of you would live happily ever after.
+You were just a babe yourself when you met him.
+You grew up with him, and naturally thought the two of you would live happily ever after.

 You have never been given a chance to discover who you are without him.
-As a result, this is probably the biggest reason why you feel like he is a drug and that you are lost without him.
-First of all, don’t be too hard on yourself over this.
-Also, accept the fact that you still love him and wish things had been different while accepting that he has moved on to another chapter in his life.
+This is probably the biggest reason why you feel like he is a drug and that you are lost without him.
+Don’t be too hard on yourself over this.
+Accept the fact that you still love him and wish things had been different, while accepting that he has moved on to another chapter in his life.
 It’s time for you to start writing your next chapter, rather than rereading the last while trying to rewrite the past.

 You may want to try the following steps:

-1. Write a long heartfelt goodbye letter to him.
+1. Write a long heartfelt good-bye letter to him.
 List all of your hopes and dreams for your future together as well.
 You may want to write that you feel betrayed, are sad and/or angry.
-Then, put this letter and a picture of the two of you in a box.
+Put this letter and a picture of the two of you in a box.
 Seal the box and then either burn or bury it.
 Have a funeral, releasing him and your marriage.
-This is a time for you to say goodbye.
+This is a time for you to say good-bye.

 2. Imagine your life one year from now without him in the picture.
-Write down how you want your life to look.
+Write down how you want your life to look like.
 How happy will you be?
 What activities will you be enjoying?
 Where are you living?
 Where are you working?
-What’s your relationship with your children?
-How many friends do you have? etc. This is your perfect life, how you want it to be – how you want to feel and show up in the world.
-Then read this story to yourself every day.
+Whats your relationship with your children?
+How many friends do you have? etc. This is your perfect life, how you want it to be - how you want to feel and show up in the world.
+Read this story to yourself every day.